|||

 • Bitcoin is decentralized, there is no company behind, no leader, it’s software is built on consensus by all participants.
 No one can run away with your money as long as you hold your keys.
 It’s yours like the cash in your pocket.

-Ponzi’s Roots and La Dolce Vita
+Ponzi’s roots and La Dolce Vita

 Let’s start from the beginning.
 Ponzi‘s short term success had been decades in the making.
 His thirty-eight years of life before were full of setbacks, misadventures, failures and even two times in jail in pursuit of riches.